chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14), [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt), and [RFC8174](https://www.rfc-editor.org/rfc/rfc8174.txt) when, and only when, they appear in all capitals, as shown here.

+## Schema versioning

+The CELLxGENE schema version is based on [Semantic Versioning](https://semver.org/).

+**Major version** is incremented when schema updates are incompatible with the AnnData and Seurat data encodings or CELLxGENE API(s).
+Examples include:
+  * Renaming metadata fields
+  * Deprecating metadata fields
+  * Changing the type or format of a metadata field

+**Minor version** is incremented when schema updates may require changes only to the `cellxgene-schema` CLI or the curation process.
+Examples include:
+  * Adding metadata fields
+  * Updating pinned ontologies or gene references
+  * Changing the validation requirements for a metadata field

+**Patch version** is incremented for editorial updates to the schema.

+All changes are documented in the schema [Changelog](#appendix-a-changelog).

 ## Background

 CELLxGENE aims to support the publication, sharing, and exploration of single-cell datasets.
 Building on those published datasets, CELLxGENE seeks to create references of the phenotypes and composition of cells that make up human tissues.